quantmind/pulsar-queue/README.rst

 ------------

 It assumes the task performs blocking CPU bound operations.
-These tasks are run on sub-processes.
+Jobs with this consurrency mode run their tasks on sub-processeses using `asyncio subprocess`_ module.

 Extend
 =================